remodlai/Flowise/docs/documentation/handoff/07_file_storage/storage_path_utilities.md

 **Parameters:**
 - `fileId`: The ID of the file to copy
-- `destinationPath`: The destination path within the bucket
+- `targetPath`: The destination path within the bucket
 - `options`: Additional options for the copy
   - `name`: The name of the new file
-  - `virtualPath`: The virtual path for the new file
+  - `pathTokens`: The virtual path for the new file
   - `pathTokens`: The path tokens for the new file
   - `isPublic`: Whether the new file is publicly accessible
   - `accessLevel`: The access level of the new file